PeterPerhac/cheat-sheets/study-notes/general-scala-notes.md

 Use `Await.ready` which returns not the future value of type T but the Awaitable[T] which will be the Failed or Successful Future itself.

+In general, a type can be made safely covariant if it is read-only.
+Covariance: if A can be turned into a B, then F[A] can be turned into an F[B] i.e. this is encoded in a Functor

+**Function inputs are contravariant and function outputs are covariant.**